German Shepherd Dog: An Ultimate Guide To Dog Owners

 Active dogs need lots of animal protein to support muscle maintenance and overall health, and German Shepherds are big on those things.
 It need to be apparent and no longer meat flavor, it must just say like fowl, beef, lamb or fish.
 Because it also helps build and repair muscle tissue, protein is particularly essential for dogs who are hard at work.
 Protein is the building block for the living body.
 Essential for every living organism.
 A high-protein diet is best for this muscular dog.

-Nutritional Balance: Just giving protein is not enough.
+There are many DIY protein recipes that mostly include protein-rich meals.
+These are chicken, lamb, fish, or beef.
+They love to eat this.
+Just giving protein is not enough.
 I think about giving my dog other vitamins and minerals and carbs for fuel that boost its energy.
 This balanced diet will make him active and strong.

-Commercial vs. Homemade: At first my mindset was to give most of the homemade food that includes what we eat in our daily routine and some special dishes for him.
+At first my mindset was to give most of the homemade food that includes what we eat in our daily routine and some special dishes for him.
 But after talking to the vet, I realized that dog-specific food is more secure and gives him the right nutrients.

 Fats for energy and Carbohydrates for fuel